vogt4nick/austrian-german/docs/subjunctive-mood.md

 ## Konjunktiv II

 The Konjunktiv II is formed differently in dialect, however it serves the same purpose as in standard German.
-As these differences can be difficult to recognize when you don't know what to listen for, this section serves as a practical guide to forming and recognizing the Konjunktiv II in dialect.

 ??? question "I need a refresher.
 How is the Konjunktiv II used?"
     The Konjunktiv II is used in the following scenarios: